 Kuidaore Taro soon made his debut by the doors of the famous restaurant.
 When designing Kuidaore Taro, Mr. Yamada had a hard time deciding on what his face should look like.
 Finally, he decided to use his own face as Kuidaore Taro’s final look.
 In a way, one could think of Kuidaore Taro as Mr. Yamada himself welcoming customers to his restaurant.

 Since then, Cui-Daoré has undergone a lot of changes over the years.
 For example, it expanded into an eight-storey building in 1959, introduced broiled chicken into its menu in 1962, and opened seven more restaurants in 1970.
-While Cui-Daoré changed, however, Kuidaore Taro stayed the same, drumming away at the restaurant’s entrance as he always had.
+While Cui-Daoré kept changing, our Osaka mascot, Kuidaore Taro stayed the same, drumming away at the restaurant’s entrance as he always had.
 His popularity began to drop around the 1970s-80s, yet he has remained standing and has never moved from his post even once.

 In 1989, Emperor Hirohito (裕仁天皇) died.
 To show respect and grief, Kuidaore Taro changed his red-and-white stripes for black-and-white stripes.
 This change was covered on TV and news outlets from all over Japan, and soon Kuidaore Taro was known everywhere.
 One could say that he became even more popular than the restaurant he was supposed to promote!